Congratulations on your acceptance to Southern New Hampshire University! We are excited for you to join our community.

 The Student Financial Services (SFS) team here at SNHU is dedicated to making the financial aid process as straightforward as possible.
 Your financial aid award is determined by the information that you and your family provided on the Free Application for Federal Student Aid (FAFSA) and may consist of:

-- Scholarships of Grants (do not need to be repaid)
+- Grants (do not need to be repaid)

 - Federal Student Loans (must be repaid)